Trepanning: Prehistoric evidence

-Trepanation dates back to 7,000–10,000 years ago, and it is perhaps the oldest surgical procedure for which there is archaeological evidence, and in some areas may have been quite widespread.
-The main pieces of archaeological evidence are in the forms of cave paintings and human remains.
+Trepanation dates back to 7,000–10,000 years ago, is perhaps the oldest surgical procedure for which there is archaeological evidence, and in some areas may have been quite widespread.
+The main pieces of archaeological evidence are in the forms of human remains.
 At one burial site in France dated to 6500 BCE, 40 out of 120 prehistoric skulls found had trepanation holes.
 At the time only around 40% of people survived the procedure.

-More than 1,500 trephined skulls from the Neolithic period (representing 5–10% of all Stone Age skulls) have been uncovered throughout the world – from Europe, Siberia, China and the Americas.
+More than 1,500 trephined skulls from the Neolithic period (representing 5–10% of all cranial remains from that era) have been uncovered throughout the world – from Europe, Siberia, China and the Americas.
 Most of the trephined crania belong to adult males, but women and children are also represented.

 There also exists evidence of trepanation being performed on a cow in France around 3400–3000 BCE.
 If performed while alive, the cow did not survive the procedure.
-It is unclear if this was performed as a veterinary procedure, medical experimentation, or for another reason.
-It would be the earliest archaeological example of veterinary surgery or animal medical experimentation if those were the reasons.
+It is unclear if this was performed as a veterinary procedure, medical experimentation or for other unknown reasons.
+However, it could be the earliest archaeological example of veterinary surgery or animal medical experimentation.